Sorpetaler. Where we come from.

 1880: Founding father Hermann Nolte discovers his talent for carpentry.

 We had our beginnings in 1880 as a country carpenter's workshop.
-Founding father Hermann Nolte took care of all kinds of wooden components - from chairs and cabinets to windows and doors.
-All this happened as a sideline, because mainly farming was practiced.
-But carpentry became more and more important as time went by.
-This can be seen well from old records.
+Founding father Hermann Nolte took on all kinds of wooden component jobs - from chairs and cabinets to windows and doors.
+All this was a side-line business, because farming was the main occupation.
+As time went by, however, carpentry became more and more important.
+This is evidenced in historic records.

 1929: The first Appelhans takes over and expands the village carpenter's workshop.

-1949: Wooden windows are the order of the day.
+1949: Wood windows are the order of the day.
 Hubert brings back orders from the Ruhr region - on his moped.
-The business in Sauerland grows.
+The business in the Sauerland region grows.

-In 1949, his son Hubert Appelhans took over the workshop and slowly initiated a change.
-As enterprising as he was - it is said that he regularly rode his motor scooter to the Ruhr area and brought back full order books - he significantly expanded the radius of the carpenter's workshop.
+In 1949, his son Hubert Appelhans took over the workshop and slowly initiated some changes.
+Enterprising as he was - it is said that he regularly rode his motor scooter to the Ruhr valley and brought back full order books - he significantly expanded the radius of the carpenter's workshop.
 In the process, he landed many orders for windows and doors in cities like Dortmund and Bochum, which had been badly affected by the war.
-At some point he finally decided: If I want to be really good, I have to focus.
-And so he paved the way for the development of the Appelhans joinery into Sorpetaler Fensterbau.
+At some point he finally decided: If I want to be really good, I have to set a focus.
+He thus paved the way for the transition of the Appelhans joinery to Sorpetaler Fensterbau.
 Due to strong growth, Hubert decided to build a new large production hall on a greenfield site in the mid-1970s - where production still takes place today.

 1984: The economy collapses, Sorpetaler is on the verge of insolvency.
-The whole family pitched in, the company was restructured and reorganized.
+The whole family pitches in, the company is restructured and reorganized.

 It was a difficult time.
-After large investments, the construction of the new factory building in 1974 and a change in the business model to supplying carpenters, there was an economic slump.
+Following some large investments, the construction of a new factory building in 1974 and having changed the business model to supplying carpenters, there was an economic recession.
 Sorpetaler entered a tangible crisis.
-Eduard Appelhans decided to step in at the age of 24 and turn the business around - together with his brother Norbert and several other siblings and their partners.
+Eduard Appelhans, at the age of 24, decided to step in and turn the business around - together with his brother Norbert and several other siblings and their partners.

 Everyone pitched in to give Sorpetaler a new future.
 The tour de force succeeded.
 The company was realigned and put on a secure financial footing.
 In 1991, Eduard Appelhans took over the management.
-The product range, production and sales were innovatively rethought and brought up to speed.
+The product range, production and sales were innovatively reorganised and brought up to speed.
 A very successful period followed.
 In 1999, further investments were made: the new office building was constructed.
-An innovative project at that time as a timber frame construction with 3 floors - at that time unique in the German region Northrhine-Westphalia.
+An innovative project at the time as a timber-frame construction with 3 floors - at that time unique in the German state of North Rhine-Westphalia.

-2009: Investment in new CNC machine as the heart of IT-supported window production
+2009: Investment in new CNC machinery as the heart of IT-supported window production

-After another massive slump in the construction industry starting in the year 2000 and a decline in the market in Germany from more than 20 million window units to about 11 million window units (2005), the company continued with major investments after difficult years in 2009: A completely new, state-of-the-art and flexible CNC window production line was purchased.
-Now it was possible to produce window systems in the construction depths 68, 78 and also 90 mm - no matter whether for old buildings, new buildings or also for special windows such as the constantly further developed Sorpetaler sliding window.
+After another massive slump in the construction industry starting in 2000 and a decline in the German market from more than 20 million window units to about 11 million window units (2005), the company continued with major investments in 2009: A completely new, state-of-the-art and versatile CNC window production line was acquired.
+Now it was possible to produce window systems in construction depths of 68, 78 and also 90 mm – including windows for old buildings, new buildings or also special windows such as the continuously improved Sorpetaler sliding window.

 2017: Departure into the digital world.
-Another generation change begins.
+Another generational change begins.